tbohne/oscillogram_classification/README.md

 ```
 $ python preprocess.py [--znorm] [--diff_format] [--feature_extraction] [--feature_list] --path /DATA --type {training | validation | test}
 ```
-*Note: In the event of `feature_extraction`, in addition to the actual generated records, csv files (e.g. `training_extracted_features.csv`) are generated, which contain the list of the features considered in each case.*
+*Note: In the event of `feature_extraction`, in addition to the actual generated records, csv files (e.g. `training_complete_features.csv`) are generated, which contain the list of the features considered in each case.*

 **Manual Feature Selection**